arnosolo/blog/docs/resume.md

 ---
 title: Arno
 lang: en-US
 description: Hello, I'm Arno from China.
-I know how to develop a website with vue / typescript / firebase.
+I know how to develop a website with Vue / Typescript / Firebase.
 ---

 # {{ $frontmatter.title }}